BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

        (:require [buster-cljs.clojure :refer [deftest describe it is] [project.util :as utils])

-This will use the form specified on the `:cljs` meta key when transforming from Clojure to Clojurescript, while keeping valid Clojure code.

 ### The :clj meta tag

-You may remove completely a form from the Clojurescript output file by adding a `^:clj` meta tag
+To completely remove a form in the Clojurescript output, mark it with the `^:clj` meta tag.

     (defn my-fn []
       ^:clj
       (println "hello world")
       ...)

-The `(println "hello world")` form will not be on the Clojurescript output after transformation.
+The `(println "hello world")` will be dropped in the Clojurescript output.

 ### The ignore reader macro with :cljs at the start